LBHackney-IT/API-Playbook/docs/tdd.md

 When to fake it:
 When a unit being tested has a dependency on another unit whose output is not directly part of a test, the dependency’s output can be faked.
 For example if you are testing a unit that call another unit for data and you are not directly testing the data that gets returned, only what the unit does with the data.
 The unit that returns the data can be faked.
 When not to fake it:
 If you are testing a piece of code’s output you will not fake the output you expect from the unit as you will not be able to get a useful test outcome.
-For example,  in the following test:
-	[add example test]
-if your unit accepts two numbers (2 and 2) and you are testing that it returns 4.
-You will not create a fake output of ‘4’ in our implementation and test that your unit returns ‘4’
+For example, if your unit accepts two numbers (2 and 2) and you are testing that it returns 4.
+You will create a fake output of ‘4’ in your implementation and test that your unit returns ‘4’